andrew40404/mongodb/README.md

-# Installing MongoDB on IBM Cloud
+This document will describe how to install MongoDB on IBM Cloud using Kubernetes services.

-# *Step 1 provision Kubernetes Cluster*
+**Step 1 - provision Kubernetes Cluster**

 - Click the **Catalog** button on the top
 - Select **Service** from the **Catalog**
 - Search for **Kubernetes Service** and click on it

   ![mongodb_html_46d1c04e26ba5eea](https://user-images.githubusercontent.com/5286796/106396731-ccf85780-642f-11eb-8c16-0713b80f4624.png)

 - You are now at the Kubernetes deployment page.
-You need to specify some details about the cluster
+You need to specify some information about the cluster.

-- Choose a plan **standard** or **free** , the free plan only has one worker node and no subnet, to provision a standard cluster, you will need to upgrade your account to Pay-As-You-Go
+- Choose either of the following plans; **standard** or **free**.
+The free plan only have one worker node and no subnet.
+To provision a standard cluster.
+You will   need to upgrade your account to Pay-As-You-Go
 - To upgrade to a Pay-As-You-Go account, complete the following steps:
 - In the console, go to Manage > Account.

-- Select Account settings; and click Add credit card.
+- Select Account settings and click `Add credit card`.
 - Enter your payment information, click Next, and submit your information
 - Choose **classic** or **VPC** , read the docs and choose the most suitable type for yourself

   ![mongodb_html_4d3a968071544952](https://user-images.githubusercontent.com/5286796/106396730-cc5fc100-642f-11eb-805a-c92dce6532b3.png)

 - Now choose your location settings,
 - Choose **Geography** (continent)

 ![mongodb_html_72496e6b0b2c820d](https://user-images.githubusercontent.com/5286796/106396727-cb2e9400-642f-11eb-8791-bfb29ef4875c.png)

--   Choose Single or Multizone, in single zone your data is only kept in on datacenter, on the
+- Choose Single or Multizone.

-    other hand with Multizone it is distributed to multiple zones, thus safer in an unforeseen
+> In single zone, your data is only kept on the datacenter while on the other hand with Multizone, it is distributed to multiple zones, thus safer in an unforeseen zone failure

-    zone failure
+>

-- If you wish to use Multizone please set up your account with[VRF
+> If you wish to use Multizone, please set up your account with VRF
+>

 - If at your current location selection, there is no available Virtual LAN, a new VLAN will be created for you
-- Choose a Worker node setup or use the preselected one, set Worker node amount per zone
+- Choose a Worker node setup or use the preselected one.
+SSet Worker node amount per zone
 - Choose **Master Service Endpoint**.

-In VRF-enabled accounts, you can choose private-only to make your master accessible on the private network or via VPN tunnel.
+> In VRF-enabled accounts, you can choose private-only to make your master accessible on the private network or via VPN tunnel.
 Choose public-only to make your master publicly accessible.
 When you have a VRF-enabled account, your cluster is set up by default to use both private and public endpoints.

-  Give desired **tags** to your cluster, for more information visit tags
+- Give desired **tags** to your cluster, for more information visit tags
 - Click **create**
-  • Wait for your cluster to be provisioned
+- Wait for your cluster to be provisioned
-  • Your cluster is ready for usage
+- Your cluster is ready for usage

 **Step 2 Deploy IBM Cloud Block Storage plug-in**

 The Block Storage plug-in is a persistent, high-performance iSCSI storage that you can add to your apps by using Kubernetes Persistent Volumes (PVs).

 - Click the **Catalog** button on the top
 - Select **Software** from the catalog
 - Search for **IBM Cloud Block Storage plug-in** and click on it

    ![mongodb_html_80e526461a17c251](https://user-images.githubusercontent.com/5286796/106396725-c9fd6700-642f-11eb-8606-71998e0bbbc2.png)